-Academic programs for which an Associate of Applied Science degree is awarded require the successful completion of 60-76 semester hour credits and are designed to provide entry-level employment training.
-The Associate of Arts and the Associate of Science degrees require the successful completion of 60 semester hour credits.
+Graduation is a physical activity.
+Due to injuries or disabilities, sometimes it is a challenge.
+If you will be needing special assistance to walk into the auditorium, climb the stairs to the stage, walk across the stage, descend the stairs, hear or see the ceremony or any other activity related to graduation-please contact Tonya Bassé, Disability Services Coordinator (Oaks Hall G-15, 828.339.4326, t\basse@southwesterncc.edu).
+Academic programs for which an Associate in Applied Science degree is awarded require the successful completion of 60-76 semester hour credits and are designed to provide entry-level employment training.
+The Associate in Arts and the Associate of Science degrees require the successful completion of 60 semester hour credits.
 The Associate of Fine Arts degree requires the successful completion of 65 semester hour credits.
 These degrees are designed to facilitate transfer to one of the 16 public universities in North Carolina.